masudad/Google/BlockExtensionBasedOnRiskScore.md

 # BlockExtensionBasedOnRiskScore Script

 ## Overview
-This Python script, `BlockExtensionBasedOnRiskScore.py`, is designed to automate the process of identifying and blocking potentially risky Chrome extensions in a Google Workspace environment.
+This Python script, `BlockExtensionBasedOnRiskScore.py`, is designed to automate the process of identifying and blocking potentially risky Chrome extensions in a Chrome Browser Cloud Management environment.
 It evaluates extensions based on risk scores obtained from Crxcavator and Spin.ai.

 ## Requirements
 - Python 3.x